cult-of-coders/grapher/docs/links.md

 ticketsLink.fetch(arg1, arg2);
 ```

 Note: arguments are just to illustrate the fact that you can use them.
+You can pass as many arguments as you wish.
 Note: you must use a sync function for this to work.
-Read more about Meteor.wrapAsync.
+Read more about [Meteor.wrapAsync](https://docs.meteor.com/api/core.html#Meteor-wrapAsync).

-Hint: You can also use resolver for special queries for example, you may need to get only the messages that he has not seen yet.
+Hint: You can also use resolver for special database queries for example, you may need to get only the messages that he has not seen yet.

 ```javascript
 Users.addLinks({